AnotherSadGit/PesterAssertExceptionThrown/README.md

 Like _Should -Throw_, _Assert-ExceptionThrown_ will throw an exception if a test fails.

 ## Getting Started
-Open the Modules folder and copy the AssertExceptionThrown sub-folder, with its contents, to one of the locations that PowerShell recognises for modules.
+Open the PesterAssertExceptionThrown Modules folder and copy the AssertExceptionThrown sub-folder, with its contents, to one of the locations that PowerShell recognises for modules.
 The two default locations are:

 1. For all users:  **%ProgramFiles%\WindowsPowerShell\Modules**
 (usually resolves to C:\Program Files\WindowsPowerShell\Modules);